Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. What is a nervous breakdown?

 Another term that means whatever the person using it chooses it to mean.
 Nervous breakdown is even less useful than depression, since there is no agreed upon definition whatever of the phrase.
 It is not a category or concept used by psychiatrists at all.
-In common speech it refers to a severe emotional crisis of some kind.
+In common speech it refers to a severe emotional crisis of some kind - usually one in which the individual feels overwhelmed and that he has taken all he can take and can't take any more.
+It may or may not be associated with a temporary loss or impairment of function.
 It's interesting that so many people seem to believe that it actually means something more definite than this - so much so that they may at times fear undergoing this quite harmless and imaginary phantom, the dreaded nervous breakdown.
 Probably the most common thing that is meant when this term is used by laypersons is moderate to severe clinical depression.
 But it literally means whatever the person using it chooses it to mean.
 It is not useful.

 back to top